Abadie's Kappa and Weighting Estimators of the Local Average Treatment Effect: Estimation and Inference

-The properties of translation and scale invariance are very appealing, and it makes intuitive sense to only use estimators that satisfy them.
-To conclude this section, we make two final observations.
-First, the point of Proposition \ref{prop:invariance} is similar but distinct from that of \cite{CR2022}, who focus on the sensitivity to scaling of $\log(1+Y)$ and similar transformations, and do not restrict their attention to any specific estimators (including weighting).
-Unlike in \cite{CR2022}, the problem we describe disappears in large samples.
-On the other hand, the problem described by \cite{CR2022} disappears when the outcome only assumes strictly positive values, which is not the case in Proposition \ref{prop:invariance}.
-Second, it is important to note that scale invariance is not always a valuable property with respect to other transformations.
-For example, when $g$ is the identity function, we would \emph{not} require that $\hat{\tau} \left( \mathbf{Y}, \mathbf{W} \right) = \hat{\tau} \left( a\mathbf{Y}, \mathbf{W} \right)$\@.
-It would instead be desirable to have $\hat{\tau} \left( \mathbf{Y}, \mathbf{W} \right) = a^{-1} \hat{\tau} \left( a\mathbf{Y}, \mathbf{W} \right)$, and this property is satisfied by every estimator that we consider, including the unnormalized estimators.
+The properties of translation invariance and scale equivariance are very appealing, and it makes intuitive sense to only use estimators that satisfy them.
+To conclude this section, we make three final observations.
+First, the point of Proposition \ref{prop:invariance} is similar but distinct from that of \cite{CR2023}, who focus on the sensitivity to scaling of $\log(1+Y)$ and similar transformations, and do not restrict their attention to any specific estimators (including weighting).
+Unlike in \cite{CR2023}, the problem we describe disappears in large samples.
+On the other hand, the problem described by \cite{CR2023} disappears when the outcome only assumes strictly positive values, which is not the case in Proposition \ref{prop:invariance}.
+Second, it is useful to note that doubly robust estimators of $\late$, which we mentioned briefly in Section \ref{sec:recommended}, are generally translation invariant and scale equivariant, subject to mild conditions on the outcome model.
+Finally, several previous papers, including \cite{Tille1998} and \cite{AM2013}, note that the usual unnormalized weighting estimator is not translation invariant in settings with exogenous $D$\@.
+We extend this result to a class of weighting estimators of the LATE and additionally examine the more general property of scale equivariance.